 There are no specific legal issues arising from the Report at the present time.
 The draft Accessibility Strategy for Schools has been prepared in accordance with the Council's statutory duty under Schedule 10 of the Equality Act, 2010.
-The Cabinet Member is being asked to approve the draft strategy for consultation at this stage, in accordance with Welsh Government statutory guidance, to ensure that the views of key stakeholders are properly taken into account before the final strategy is adopted.
+The proposed strategy has been the subject of extensive consultation, in accordance with Welsh Government statutory guidance, to ensure that the views of key stakeholders are properly taken into account before the final strategy is adopted.
+Minor amendments have been made to the original draft strategy, where appropriate, to reflect the consultation responses received.
+The Cabinet Member is now required to consider and approve the final strategy, in the light of the consultation responses and the proposed minor amendments.
 The strategy will provide a framework for meeting the Council duties under the Equality and Education Acts to ensure that the accessibility and inclusion needs of disabled pupils are being properly met.